treeverse/lakeFS/docs/reference/protected_branches.md

 1. Object write operations: **upload** and **delete** objects.
 1. Branch operations: **commit** and **reset uncommitted changes**.

 To operate on a protected branch, merge commits from other branches into it.
+Use pre-merge [hooks](../setup/hooks.md){: .button-clickable}
-Use pre-merge [hooks](../setup/hooks.md) to validate the changes before they are merged.
+to validate the changes before they are merged.

 Reverting a previous commit using `lakectl branch revert` is **allowed** on a protected branch.